The Watch List™

 What it is

-A group of chemicals used for water resistance and durability.
+A group of human-made chemicals used for water resistance, durability and long wear.

 Why it’s on The Watch List